Internet Speeds in Panama

 TIP FOR PICKING THE RIGHT ISP IN PANAMA CITY

-In my opinion internet reliability is more important than speed, I do video calls each week and a stable connection is completely essential for me.
-Here is how I now approach internet in Panama City:
+This tip came from a Panama Relocation Tour client living in Panama City…In my opinion, internet reliability is more important than speed.
+I do video calls each week, and a stable connection is completely essential for me.
+Here is how I now approach the internet in Panama City:

-I was able to get similar but very unreliable speeds and connectivity with Mas Movil in the same building, I was told this is due to the wiring in the building being inadequate with Mas Movil, however Cable Onda provide Fibre Optic internet to the majority of the building.
+Every building is different.
+If only one internet provider in your building has fibre optic installed, then the only reliable connection you will have is with that provider.
+I was able to get similar but very unreliable speeds and connectivity with Mas Movil in the same building.
+I was told this is due to the building’s wiring being inadequate.
+Mas Movil, Tigo, and others provide fibre-optic internet to most buildings.

 What I should have done:

-1. There is no “Best internet provider”, only what works best in your building.
+1. There is no “Best internet provider, only what works best in your building.

 Ask what people are using in the building and how reliable it is.